SSW is leading the evaluation of the BE PART project.

 We are working with Dr Sophie Hope and Henry Mulhall to carry out research into co-creation across BE PART.
 Sophie and Henry will be exploring the different ways that everyone connected to the project is developing and engaging with the BE PART process.
 They will explore how decisions are made, relationships are built and changes are occurring.
 Their research aims to provide a space for reflecting on changing meanings, understandings, motivations and experiences of participation, power-sharing, co-creation and collaboration.

-To do this, Sophie and Henry have developed three methods / tools:
+To do this, Sophie and Henry have developed three evaluation methods / tools:

 - Cards on the Table